mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Game stutters on join

-To counteract the %killername% bug and other HUD bugs, mastercomfig runs `hud_reloadscheme` on your first life, with the caveat of the game stuttering/freezing when you first join.
+To counteract the %killername% bug and other HUD bugs, mastercomfig runs `hud_reloadscheme` on the first spawn of your first match, with the caveat of the game stuttering/freezing when you first join.

 You can disable it by adding `alias game_overrides_once` to your `user/autoexec.cfg`, though this is not recommended.